-The new Tactilus heat-sink analysis system by Sensor Products, Inc. enables research and design engineers to precisely test and correct the surface contact and pressure distribution between the heat sink and its source.
-Even a slight warping of the heat exchange structure or reduction in surface contact area can have an effect on cooling efficacy.
+The new Tactilus heat-sink analysis system by Sensor Products Inc. enables research and design engineers to test and correct the surface contact and pressure distribution between the heat sink and its source.
+Even a slight warping of the heat exchange structure or reduction in surface contact area can have a profound effect on cooling efficacy, according to the company.
 If the pressure distribution is not uniform, heat conduction will be low, and the electronics may overheat.

 With Tactilus, engineers can visualize actual contact forces and pressure distribution data on the circuit board components.
 As the mounting screws between the CPU and the heat sink are torqued, Tactilus maps and measures the changing pressure distribution between the mating surfaces and displays it through its software.
-The heat sink interface can be tested, manipulated and repositioned in real-time, speeding the trial and error process and eliminating the need for additional assembly.
-Tactilus also provides the pressure data needed for FEA simulation predictions.
+The heat sink interface can be tested, manipulated, and repositioned in real-time.
+Tactilus also provides the pressure data needed for finite element analysis simulation predictions.

-Unlike conventional transducers, the Tactilus sensor is flexible and only 0.015-in. thick (0.38 mm), allowing it to be placed between the CPU and heat sink without affecting the assembly.
-The sensor pad has 625 resistive sensing points arrayed on a 25 by 25 grid.
-The total sensing area is 2 inches by 2 inches.
-The scan speed is up to 1,000 Hz, and the operating pressure range is 0 to 100 psi (0 to 7 kg/cm2).
+The Tactilus sensor is flexible and 0.015-in. thick (0.38 mm), allowing it to be placed between the CPU and heat sink without affecting the assembly, according to Sensor Products.
+The sensor pad has 625 resistive sensing points arrayed on a 25 × 25 grid.
+The total sensing area is 2 in. × 2 in.
+The scan speed is up to 1,000 Hertz, and the operating pressure range is 0 to 100 psi (0 to 7 kg/cm2).